Jeremiah Chapter 7

 Jeremiah 7:8 “Behold, ye trust in lying words, that cannot profit.”

 What they are dissuaded from (Jer.
-7:4), is here affirmed they did, and which is introduced with a note of asseveration, attention, and admiration.
-It being a certain thing that they did so; and was what was worthy of their consideration and serious reflection upon.
-And it was astonishing that they should, since so to do was of no advantage to them, but the contrary.
+7:4), is here affirmed they did, and which is introduced with a note of assertion and attention.
+This being a certain thing that they did so; and was worthy of their consideration and serious reflection upon.
+And it was astonishing that they should, since to do so was of no advantage to them, but the contrary.

 They had believed lies.
 They had turned from God to these false gods.
 What could they possibly profit from an idol which is a nothing?